bucharest-gold/fidelity/README.md

 A static utility function that returns a promise which has been resolved with the provided `value`.

+### Fidelity.reject(reason)

+A static utility function that returns a promise which has been rejected with the provided `reason`.

 ### Fidelity.deferred()

  A static utility function that Creates and returns a `deferred` object.